 3. Decreases time to productivity.

 New hires who do not go through an onboarding process, or receive proper training, might feel like they were left alone on an island.
 They will arrive at work each day without having a firm understanding of the company’s culture, its mission, or its accepted practices.
-Furthermore, if the onboarding process did not include an adequate amount of training, the new hires won’t be able to perform up to expectations.
+Furthermore, if the onboarding process did not include an adequate amount of training, the new hires will not be able to perform up to expectations.
 This can result in frustrated employees and a steep decline in productivity.
 Your business can avoid these pitfalls with onboarding and on-the-job training that prepares your new hires for success.
 Well-trained employees will be productive earlier in their tenures because the learning curve is shorter.
 This adds up to satisfied employees who make a positive contribution to your company’s productivity sooner than expected.